 Under SFAS 123(R), the Company applied the Black-Scholes valuation model in determining the fair value of options granted.
-Under the transition provisions of SFAS 123(R), the Company recognizes compensation expense on options granted prior to SFAS 123(R) on an accelerated basis over the vesting period of the underlying options, generally ranging from one to four years.
 Risk free interest rates are decided based on the yield to maturity of US government bonds as at the respective dates of grant of options.
 Expected life is the number of years that the Company estimates, based primarily on the history, using the "plain-vanilla" method, that options will be outstanding prior to settlement.
 Volatility is measured using historical daily price changes of the Company's stock over the respective expected life of the options.
+Restricted stock units are measured based on fair market value of the underlying stock on the dates of grant.
+The Company recognizes compensation expense on all share-based awards on an accelerated basis over the vesting period of the underlying awards, generally ranging from one to four years.
 Forfeiture rate is estimated based on historical forfeiture patterns and adjusted in accordance with our expectation for the future.
-There were no options or other share-based awards granted during the six months ended June 30, 2006.